 - Residents of long-term care facilities

 - People with weakened immune systems or medical conditions, such as asthma, COPD, heart disease, kidney disease, liver disease, neurological conditions and endocrine diseases, such as diabetes.

 Complications and What to Do About ThemDepending on the individual, there are many ways the flu can lead to health complications.
 People may develop sinusitis (sinus infections), bronchitis, ear infections or other complications.

 “Flu can be extremely serious in older people, leading to hospitalization and in some cases long-term disability….People 65 and older should seek medical care early when they develop flu symptoms,” says Dr. Dan Jernigan, director of CDC's Influenza Division.

 Most people with the flu get better within two weeks.
 It is recommended to stay at home, rest, drink plenty of water, treat symptoms and limit contact with loved ones during the time you are sick.
-People at risk of complications related to the flu or presenting with more severe symptoms could get an antiviral prescribed, should their doctor recommend it.
+People at risk of complications related to the flu or presenting with more severe symptoms could get an antiviral prescribed.